-Defined benefit plan sponsors, defined contribution plan sponsors, healthcare systems and non-profit organizations partner with outsourced CIO providers to satisfy a range of objectives, including fiduciary requirements, enhanced governance structure, improved funded status, decreased volatility, risk reductions and lower costs.
+Institutional investors such as defined benefit plan sponsors, defined contribution plan sponsors, healthcare systems and non-profit organizations partner with outsourced CIO providers to satisfy a range of objectives, including fiduciary requirements, enhanced governance structure, improved funded status, decreased volatility, risk reductions and lower costs.

 One key reason an organization may shift the management of its investment program to an OCIO provider is to improve its governance structure.
 The traditional governance model used by organizations to make investment decisions is rife with several shortcomings, many of which have been exacerbated by today’s increasingly complex regulatory and investing environment.

-An outsourced investment management provider, by contrast, works to establish an improved, robust governance process for organizations, with the provider assuming daily oversight of all investments.
+An investment management outsourcing provider, by contrast, works to establish an improved, robust governance process for organizations, with the provider assuming daily oversight of all investments.
 A skilled provider will have the superior resources, expertise and implementation capabilities that this day-to-day attention demands, with clear visibility into a portfolio’s holdings at any given time.
 This is crucial due to the volatile nature of markets, where yesterday’s winners can become tomorrow’s laggards in the blink of an eye, as the events of last spring demonstrated all too clearly.
 Just as significant, market volatility can sway investors from their long-term goals, tempting them to make hasty decisions at odds with their overall strategic objectives.
 A strong, well-defined governance process helps prevent this from happening, ensuring that the organization does not stray from its previously-established investing mandates.

 A year into the pandemic, with more and more companies facing resource constraints and tighter budgets, there’s increasingly less time to spend on activities that aren’t core to the business.
 A public electric utility, for instance, is better served focusing its time on power generation and distribution efforts than on managing employee retirement plans.
 Yet both demand stringent, around-the-clock attention.